Combining Crown Structures for Vulnerability Measures: Proof of Theorem

 \begin{theorem} In the Algorithm \2alg2kw, if in step~\ref{step::noVertexOfB} the value $|H| + |\calR|$ is the size of a $(W+1)$-packing in $G'$ in each iteration of the while-loop, then the algorithm works correctly. \end{theorem}

-To understand how we can apply Algorithm \2alg2kw (basically ensuring $B \cap S_{\calR'} = \varnothing$ in any iteration of the while-loop) for proving \cref{thm::2kVC} we need to deepen the algorithm to compute a $W$-BCD $\chrf$.
-First observe that $\P = \calR \cup \{ \{h\} \cup V(f^{-1})(h)\}_{h \in H}$ forms a $(W+1)$-packing of size $|H|+|\calR|$.
-In order to find $\calR$ and $H$ in the algorithm computing a $W$-BCD there are two according working sets, let say $\calR'$ and $H'$, that always guarantee a $(W+1)$-packing of size $|H'| + |\calR'|$.
-In particular, these sets measure the progress in a sense that the corresponding packing only can increase before it results to $\P$.
-The crucial point now is that we can start the algorithm with an arbitrary maximal $(W+1)$-packing and if this is a maximum $(W+1)$-packing, then after the termination of the algorithm, $\P$ corresponds also to a maximum $(W+1)$-packing.
-In fact, the original algorithm initialize in the beginning $\calR'$ as the connected components of the input graph and $H'=\varnothing$, but it is also possible to initialize $\calR'$ as a maximal $(W+1)$-packing instead (see~\cite{DBLP:conf/esa/Casel0INZ21}, proof sketch of Theorem 7).
-Our first step is to give a useful relation between a reducible pair and a maximum packing.
+To understand how we can apply the algorithm \2alg2kw (which essentially ensures that $B \cap S_{\calR'} = \varnothing$ in each iteration of the while-loop), we need to extend the algorithm to compute a $W$-BCD $\chrf$.
+First, observe that $\P = \calR \cup { {h} \cup V(f^{-1})(h)}_{h \in H}$ forms a $(W+1)$-packing of size $|H| + |\calR|$.
+In the algorithm for computing a $W$-BCD, we define two corresponding sets, $\calR'$ and $H'$, that always maintain a $(W+1)$-packing of size $|H'| + |\calR'|$.
+These sets, in particular, measure progress in the sense that the size of the corresponding packing can only increase.
+A crucial aspect here is that the algorithm can start with any arbitrary maximal $(W+1)$-packing.
+If this initial packing is a maximum $(W+1)$-packing, then upon termination, $\P$ will also correspond to a maximum $(W+1)$-packing.
+In the original algorithm, $\calR'$ is initialized as the connected components of the input graph, with $H' = \varnothing$, but it is also possible to initialize $\calR'$ as a maximal $(W+1)$-packing instead (see~\cite{DBLP:conf/esa/Casel0INZ21}, proof sketch of Theorem~7).

+Our first step is to establish a useful relation between a reducible pair and a maximum packing.

 \begin{lemma} Let $G$ be a graph, $W \in \N$ a parameter and $(A,B)$ a reducible pair in $G$ according to $W$.
 Then, any maximum $(W+1)$-packing $\P$ satisfies $|P \cap A| \leq 1$ for every $P \in \P$. \end{lemma}